God Help Us

 Likewise, it is useless to attempt to win favor with God or expect to put yourself above others.
 As a divine parent, God loves each of us equally, just as the sun shines on all.
 A wise parent never shows favoritism to any of her children.

 One outdated notion often associated with prayer is the belief that we need to suffer in order to do penance and remove all sin.
 Not long ago, this included acts of self-flagellation, a bloody practice that still persists in some cultures.
 Another was to wear a hair shirt, or cilice, made of coarse animal hair and set next to bare skin so the wearer would suffer constant discomfort.
-In less severe practices, suffering by penance included such things as fasting, celibacy, and other forms of abstinence (see God and Suffering).
+In less severe practices, suffering by penance included such things as fasting, celibacy, and other forms of abstinence.

 Beliefs about prayer have changed little over the millennia.
 Since the beginning of written history over 5,000 years ago, prayers have been formalized and ritualized.
 Priests and followers alike were taught to memorize prayers verbatim as well as magic chants, mantras, liturgies, or psalms, believing the constant repetition of standardized prayers would elicit favor from the gods.

-Such beliefs stem from irrational notions about the power of the spoken word, which is believed to be embodied in magic spells or incantations.
-However, it is unlikely that an eternal, all-wise, and loving God is some mischievous gremlin who refuses to do anything until he is satisfied you have uttered a magical formula in precisely the correct way.
+Such beliefs stem from irrational notions about the power of the spoken word, a power that is believed to be embodied in magic spells and incantations.
+But we have to ask ourselves—is it likely that an eternal, infinite, all-wise, and all-loving God is some type of mischievous gremlin who refuses to do anything until he is satisfied you have uttered a magical formula in precisely the correct way?

-Ritualistic observances, such as repeating the same prayer in a mechanical fashion, do not make them more powerful or appealing.
+Ritualistic observances, such as repeating the same prayer in a mechanical fashion, do not make our prayers more powerful or appealing.
 It is very likely God heard you the first time.
 There is no reason to believe an all-knowing Creator requires his children to incessantly repeat themselves.

 – Teresa of Avila

-Many of us resort to prayer in times of deep stress or trouble, but it is also helpful to share your life with God when things are going well.
-In fact, praying for spiritual benefits when things are good is an efficient means of establishing and strengthening your channels of spirit communication.
-And then, when things do not go so well, you find yourself better prepared.
+Many of us resort to prayer in times of deep stress or trouble, but it is more helpful to share your life with God when things are going well.
+In fact, giving sincere thanks and praying earnestly for spiritual benefits when things are going well in your life, is an effective way to establish and strengthen your channels of spiritual communication.
+And then, when things do not go so well, you find yourself much better prepared.

 Genuine Prayer

 When you chat with God, make it genuine, spontaneous, sincere, and personal.
-If you approach a good friend for a heart-to-heart talk, do you begin by reciting a monologue of drab verses?
-It is more likely you would open your heart to talk about things that really matter to you, about life experiences you long to share and things you would like to achieve.
+If you approach a good friend for a heart-to-heart talk, do you begin by reciting a monologue of drab verses over and over again?
+It is more likely you would open your heart to talk about things that really matter to you, about your life experiences, your troubles and your joys.
+You long to share with your friend those things you would like to achieve in life.
+And these are the things we share with the Spirit within us.

 It is also unrealistic to think that one prayer fits all.
 We all come from different times and different cultures, and we all have different life experiences.
-Each of us has unique needs and varying levels of spiritual comprehension, therefore, our prayers should be unique, spontaneous, and personal.
+Each of us has unique needs and varying levels of spiritual comprehension.
+Our prayers, therefore, will always be unique, spontaneous, and personal.

 Prayer is very much an individual matter, but it is more beneficial, productive, and powerful when it is: